 Food for Love

-No celebration is complete without a fine feast to go with it.
-Unsurprisingly, traditional Beltane foods tend to be of the aphrodisiac variety!
+No celebration is complete without a fine feast to go with it - unsurprisingly, traditional Beltane foods tend to be of the aphrodisiac variety.
 Oysters, chilli peppers, avocado, chocolate, honey, almonds and bananas are all in the order of the day.
 Spring green salads incorporating asparagus as one of the first greens of the season are very popular, as are Beltane Bannock’s – a traditional oatcake which is said to guarantee abundance for your crops and livestock if eaten on Beltane morning.
 All things sweet and spicy can be incorporated, the spicier the better as this relates to the fire aspect of the festival, with candied ginger and flower petals being favourites, all washed down with honey mead.
-Honey is especially relevant, bees are strongly associated with Beltane themes, its golden colour suggestive of the sun and fire.
+Honey is especially relevant with bees being strongly associated with Beltane themes, their golden colour suggestive of the sun and fire.

-Here are some recipes you can incorporate into your Beltane celebrations:
+Here are some delicious, superfood recipes to incorporate into your Beltane celebrations:

 Wild and Sensual Scents for Beltane